Greece

 An exemption from maintaining a transfer pricing documentation file is provided if:

-The transfer pricing documentation file is accompanied by the ‘Summarized Table of Transfer Pricing Information’, which is submitted electronically to the tax administration within the deadline for the submission of the annual income tax return.
+The transfer pricing documentation file is accompanied by the ‘Summary Information Table for the inter-company transactions’, which is submitted electronically to the tax administration within the deadline for the submission of the annual income tax return.

 The transfer pricing documentation file is kept at the registered seat of the liable party for the whole time period that the books and records are required to be kept and should be provided to the tax administration within 30 days from the receipt of the relevant request.